 Students are no stranger to these hashtags and feelings.
 With all the group projects, research papers, and exams that take up your time, you deserve to step back and relax once in a while.

-If you’re studying in Mindanao or plan to travel to this region, here’s an inside scoop on the most awaited events and festivals organized by top Mindanao universities.
+If you’re studying in Mindanao or planning to travel to this region, here’s an inside scoop on the most awaited events and festivals organized by top Mindanao universities.
 Plan your school breaks or even your vacations around these fun and unique activities!

 1. University of the Philippines Mindanao Deviance Day